 Filed: August 24, 2009

-A system, computer readable storage medium, and computer-implemented method presents video search results responsive to a user keyword query.
-The video hosting system uses a machine learning process to learn a feature-keyword model associating features of media content from a labeled training dataset with keywords descriptive of their content.
+A system, computer-readable storage medium, and computer-implemented method present video search results responsive to a user keyword query.
+The video hosting system uses a machine learning process to learn a feature-keyword model associating media content features from a labeled training dataset with keywords descriptive of their content.

 The system uses the learned model to provide video search results relevant to a keyword query based on features found in the videos.
 Furthermore, the system determines and presents one or more thumbnail images representative of the video using the learned model.